 After riding around unspecified Highland terrain, our heroine and her companions arrive at “Castle Leoch”, seat of the MacKenzies, and finds intrigue in the shape of Jacobite sympathisers there.
-It would be a perfect twin to Castle Leod at Strathpeffer, seat of the MacKenzies and hotbed of Jacobite support if heroine Claire hadn’t mentioned she visited the castle in 1946, when she found it a ruin.
+It would be a perfect twin to Castle Leod (pronounced "loud") at Strathpeffer, seat of the MacKenzies and hotbed of Jacobite support if heroine Claire hadn’t mentioned she visited the castle in 1946, when she found it a ruin.
 Castle Leod to this day is kept in good repair by the resident MacKenzie family, but is otherwise a good real-life equivalent.

 Gabaldon claims in the Outlander Companion that she had never even heard of Castle Leod until "I happened to go to a Highland Games in California.
 A couple came up to me [from] the local Clan MacKenzie Society … and showed me the photographs in their scrapbook – taken at the most recent Gathering of clan MacKenzie, in Scotland.
 Among the scenes of Highland beauty and massed MacKenzies, were several photographs of the clan seat – Castle Leod.